-Symptoms of edema or swelling depends on the amount of swelling and location of the swell.
-Small area inflammations, like that from a mosquito bite do not have any specific symptoms.
+Symptoms of swelling depend on the amount of swelling and location of the swell.
+Small area inflammations, like that from a mosquito bite, do not have any specific symptoms.
 Otherwise a large allergic reaction like one from a bee sting will cause pain and limit arm movement.
-Pedal edema, specially due to fluid accumulation, can make the legs heavier and restrict locomotion.
-People with pulmonary edema or swelling will run out if oxygen, feel breathlessness and show low oxygen level in the blood.
-Other symptoms include pits on skin, abnormal size etc.

 Treatment of swelling will depend on the cause of the same.
-Any tumor or abscess can be removed by surgery and thus, swelling can be removed.
-In case the cause cannot be removed by surgical operations, Doctors may use radiation or chemotherapy to shrink the swelling.
-Medicinal drugs are also used to provide relief from the pain and lower the swelling.
+A Medicinal drugs are also used to provide relief from the pain and lower the swelling.
 Itching and swelling caused by rashes or hives can also be cured by the use of antihistamines.
 Also, creams and lotions can be used on doctor advice.

 People should seek immediate medical assistance or care if there be signs of a blood clot, such as, Pain and redness in the knee, thigh, calf, or groin.
 There can also be other signs like fever, increased pain, swelling, warmth, or redness and pus secretion from those parts.
 Any recurring chest pain, shortness of breath and pedal swelling that does not fade away should be shown to a doctor without delay.